 To release more data at the LGA level the CSA has also applied a specific LGA confidentialisation rule for the person-based datasets, Alleged offender incidents, Victim reports and Family incidents.
 Data will not be displayed for demographic LGA tables that contain more than a third of data with a value of less than 4 (including zero).
 For tables that include principal offence types data will be excluded where counts are ≤ 3.

 In responses to the Seeing the Clear Light of Day: Expert Reference Group on Decriminalising Public Drunkenness.
 Report to the Victorian Attorney-General – August 2020 the Summary Offences Amendment (Decriminalisation of Public Drunkenness) Bill 2020 was enacted in December 2020 to decriminalise public drunkenness and support a health-based responses for these vulnerable people.
-The Victorian Government repealed the offence of public drunkenness in sections 13, 14 and 16 of the Summary Offences Act 1966 to achieve the decriminalisation of public drunkenness.
+The Victorian Government will repeal the offence of public drunkenness in sections 13, 14 and 16 of the Summary Offences Act 1966 in November 2022.
 The offence codes recorded in LEAP with these sections are:

 - 596A DRUNK IN PUBLIC PLACE 7405.13

 - 596B DRUNK AND DISORDERLY IN PUBLIC PLACE 7405.14

 - 596D BEHAVE DISORDERLY MANNER WHILST DRUNK 7405.16.A

 - 596E BEHAVE RIOTOUS MANNER WHILST DRUNK 7405.16.A

 As a result of changes to police responses, there has been a decrease in the number of offences recorded against the category D22 Drunk and disorderly in public as shown in the figure below.